Geometry and topology of geometric limits I: Brick manifolds

 For any integer $k>0$, consider the union $\cv[k]$ of components $V$ of $\cv[0]$ with $|\omega_M(V)|\geq k$ and set

 By definition, we have $M^0 =M[k] \cup \cv[k]$.
 We put each component $V$ of $\cv[0]$ a hyperbolic metric induced from the Margulis tube whose boundary has exactly the Euclidean metric induced from the model metric on $M[0]$.
-See Lemma 8.5] in \cite{bcm} or Lemma 5.8 in \cite{bow3}.
+Here abusing the terminology, we always call hyperbolic equidistance neighbourhoods of simple closed geodesics Margulis tubes even when the lengths of the core curves are not less than the Margulis constant.
+See Lemma 8.5 in \cite{bcm} or Lemma 5.8 in \cite{bow3}.
 In this way, we extend the model metric metric on $M[0]$ to a metric on $M^0$ whose restriction on $\cv[0]$ is hyperbolic.
-The brick manifold $M$ has the metric induced from that on $M^0$ via $\eta$.
+The brick manifold $M$ has the metric induced from that on $M^0$ via $\eta_M$.
 We also call these metrics on $M^0$ and $M$ the model metrics.